 Ah, holidays.
 Winter brews, mulled wine, spiked punch, and egg nog –there are countless ways to get into the holiday spirit.
-And there’s nothing wrong with the odd boozy beverage — indeed, studies have shown that alcoholic drinks, in moderation, can be beneficial to your health.
-But at this time of year, the line between moderation and excess can start to blur, and that’s when health problems can rear their ugly heads.
+There’s nothing wrong with the odd boozy beverage, but at this time of year, the line between moderation and excess can start to blur, and that’s when health problems can rear their ugly heads.

 How ugly?
-A recent study showed that over-consumption of alcohol was one of four factors that cost the national economy $36.7 billion a year in medical services.
+A recent study showed that over-consumption of alcohol was one of four factors that cost the national economy $36.7 billion annually in medical services.

-No one’s suggesting that you need to completely give up beer, wine, or your favourite cocktail in order to reduce the risks of poor health.
+No one’s suggesting that you need to completely give up beer, wine, or your favourite cocktail.
 Moderation is what’s called for here — we’re talking 10 drinks a week, and no more than 3 a day — and you might be surprised how easy it is to curb your alcohol intake.
-For the most part it’s a question of changing how and why you drink, and the five tips that follow can help with both issues:
+For the most part, it’s a question of changing how and why you drink, and the five tips that follow can help with both issues:

 1. Use different glasses

 Studies have shown that people pour less wine into narrow glasses than wide ones, which in turn reduces the rate of consumption, and that leaving a glass on the table instead of holding it yields a smaller pour.
 Likewise, straight-sided beer glasses with measurement markings slow down the rate at which we drink.
 It’s tricky, but it works.

 No matter how strong our desire to curb our alcohol intake, parties or nights on the town lead to drinking and, in turn, to over-imbibing.
 Controlling the environment — say, by inviting friends to your home for dinner — usually leads to less alcohol consumption.